PratikFagadiya/FancyJetpackComposeDialog/README.md

-# Fancy Compose Dialogs
+# Fancy Jetpack Compose Dialogs

-"Elevate your app's dialogs with '**FancyComposeDialogs**' using Jetpack Compose magic! ✨📲"
+"Elevate your app's dialogs with '**FancyJetpackComposeDialogs**' using Jetpack Compose magic! ✨📲"

 ## Introduction

-Introducing "**FancyComposeDialogs**"! 🚀 Elevate your app with captivating dialogs using Jetpack   Compose.
+Introducing "**FancyJetpackComposeDialogs**"! 🚀 Elevate your app with captivating dialogs using Jetpack   Compose.
 With ComposeDialogs, displaying dialogs in your app becomes a breeze. whether it's success  messages, errors, information, or warnings, this library offers a range of dialog types with unique  designs. 🎉

 ✨.
 Experience both the classic dialog style and an innovative upper-cut design, all while  enjoying the simplicity and elegance of Jetpack Compose.
-Try it now to enhance your user experience!  💬📲 **#FancyComposeDialogs**
+Try it now to enhance your user experience!  💬📲 **#FancyJetpackComposeDialogs**

 _Made with love  ❤️ by  [Pratik Fagadiya](https://github.com/pratikfagadiya)_